samsquire/assembly/README.md

  * use threads for paralellism
  * split control flow into these threads but do not join (synchronize) frequently - shard truly with no synchronization on the hot path
  * minimise contention of locks, atomics or compare and swap
- * split threads into a topology so thread pairs for barriers or 4 threads for atomic synchronizer
+ * split threads into a topology for low latency (50-120 nanoseconds) so thread pairs for barriers or 4 threads for atomic synchronizer
- * split memory locations to avoid contention on a field
+ * split memory locations to avoid contention on a parricular memory address on the bus when using atomics
  * avoid locks/mutexes and use lockfree algorithms
- * minimise the number crossover communication points between shards
+ * minimise the number of crossover communication points between threads and treat them as independent shards
- * have strict per-thread memory ownership
+ * have strict per-thread memory ownership. communication changes the owner unless its readonly.
  * use padding alignment to avoid false sharing
  * use io_uring
  * use linear arrays (vectors)